wangonya/wangonya.com/content/blog/python-is-vs-==.md

 >>>
 ```

-So, we\'ve declared three variables and assigned them values.
+So, we've declared three variables and assigned them values.
 `a` and `b` are both empty lists, and
 `c = a`.
 We can see that all three variables contain an empty
 list.
 Using `is` to compare them: